Lazyjimpressions/ourvidz-worker/WORKER_API.md

   - Generates 1, 3, or 6 images based on num_images parameter
   - Each image gets unique seed for variety

+Seed Control:
+  - Extracts seed from config.seed or metadata.seed
+  - Uses provided seed for reproducible results
+  - Generates random seed if not provided
+  - Each image in batch gets seed + index for variety
+  - Returns used seed in callback metadata

 Flexible Quantities:
   - Default: 1 image (backward compatibility)
   - Validates num_images: only 1, 3, or 6 allowed